ITDevLtd/MCVirt/Documentation/ControllingVMs.rst

 --------

-* Use the McVirt utility to start VMs:
+* Use the MCVirt utility to start VMs:

   ::